nanzhong/nanzhong.github.io/_posts/2016-10-03-better-email-with-mu4e.md

 fsync = false
 # This is the path to the aforementioned python environment that will be used.
 pythonfile = ~/.offlineimap.py
+# This helps prevent offlineimap hanging when network connection is lost.
+socktimeout = 60

 # This is the account definition for my first account,
 # note the name matching that in the accounts list in [general].